hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

         devices.
       - 0.3.20
       - 5.1.0
-    * - ``jax.dlpack``
-      - For exchanging tensor data between JAX and other libraries that support the DLPack standard.
-      - 0.1.57
-      - 5.0.0
     * - ``jax.distributed``
       - Enables the scaling of computations across multiple devices on a single machine or across multiple machines.
       - 0.1.74
-      - 5.0.0
-    * - ``jax.dtypes``
-      - Provides utilities for working with and managing data types in JAX arrays and computations.
-      - 0.1.66
       - 5.0.0
     * - ``jax.image``
       - Contains image manipulation functions like resize, scale and translation.